Insuring Your Home

 What Do Homeowner's Insurance Policies Cover?

-There is no one-size-fits-all policy for homeowner's insurance (HOI) policies, since every house and homeowner has its own unique needs.
+Because every house and homeowner has their own unique needs, there is no one-size-fits-all policy for homeowner's insurance (HOI) policies.
 The types of coverage you purchase may be dictated by your proximity to potential sources of flooding (such as rivers) and risk factors in general.
 HOI policies may offer the following features and protections:

 - Minimum Hazard Insurance - This is the minimum level of protection required by all mortgage lenders (protection against natural disasters, fire, theft, etc.)